Garofalo History, Family Crest & Coats of Arms

 - Alfonso Garofalo, aged 23, who settled in America from Montella, in 1903

-- Angela Garofalo, aged 18, who emigrated to the United States from Borgetto, Sicily, in 1907
+- Angela Garofalo, aged 18, who immigrated to the United States from Borgetto, Sicily, in 1907

-- Alfonso Garofalo, aged 6, who emigrated to the United States from Gragnano, Italy, in 1911
+- Alfonso Garofalo, aged 6, who immigrated to the United States from Gragnano, Italy, in 1911

-- Amunziata Garofalo, aged 3, who emigrated to America from Carpanzano, Italy, in 1911
+- Amunziata Garofalo, aged 3, who immigrated to America from Carpanzano, Italy, in 1911

 - Alessandra Garofalo, aged 19, who settled in America from Sessa, Italy, in 1911